playfulsparkle/oc4_seo_pack/README.md

 ## Troubleshooting

-- **Structured Data Not Displaying**: Ensure that Structured Markup Data is enabled in the settings and that product data is correctly filled out.
+- **Structured Data not displaying**: Ensure that Structured Markup Data is enabled in the settings and that product data is correctly filled out.

-- **Metadata Tags Not Appearing**: Verify that the corresponding Dublin Core, Open Graph, or Twitter options are enabled in the settings.
+- **Metadata Tags not appearing**: Verify that the corresponding Dublin Core, Open Graph, or Twitter options are enabled in the settings.

 ## Support & Feedback